manabe0322/RelSearch/inst/extdata/manual/test_manual.md

 ### Perform analysis

-Click the **"Analysis" button in the "Load" tab** after loading required files.
+Click the **"Analysis"** button in the "Load" tab.
 Then, the following analyses will be started.

 <br>